-Buttigieg campaign opens fundraisers to reporters, will release names of Mckinsey clients
+Buttigieg campaign opens fundraisers to reporters, will release names of McKinsey clients

-DES MOINES, Iowa — Pete Buttigieg’s campaign announced Monday that they will now open their fundraisers to the press and release a list of his campaign bundlers.
-A short while later, Mckinsey and Company said in a statement to NBC News that they will allow the South Bend, Indiana mayor to release the names of his clients from his time working at the worldwide consulting firm company.
+DES MOINES, Iowa — Pete Buttigieg’s campaign announced Monday that it will now open its fundraisers to the press and release a list of his campaign bundlers.
+A short while later, McKinsey and Company said in a statement to NBC News that it will allow the South Bend, Indiana, mayor to release the names of his clients from his time working at the worldwide consulting firm.

-The announcements came after days of heightened scrutiny over Buttigieg’s closed door fundraisers and a non-disclosure agreement that has prevented him from naming what clients he worked for while at McKinsey from 2007-2010.
+The announcements came after days of heightened scrutiny over Buttigieg’s closed door fundraisers and a nondisclosure agreement that has prevented him from naming which clients he worked for while at McKinsey from 2007-2010.

 In a statement, campaign manager Mike Schmuhl wrote, “In a continued commitment to transparency, we are announcing today that our campaign will open fundraisers to reporters, and will release the names of people raising money for our campaign.”

-Shortly after that, McKinsey and Co. responded to an NBC News request stating that they would allow Buttigieg to disclose who his clients were during his time at the firm.
+Shortly after that, McKinsey and Co. responded to an NBC News request stating that the firm would allow Buttigieg to disclose who his clients were during his time at the firm.
 Buttigieg has been publicly calling on the company to release him from the NDA over the last several days.

 A spokesman for the firm wrote in a statement, “After receiving permission from the relevant clients, we have informed Mayor Buttigieg that he may disclose the identity of the clients he served while at McKinsey from 2007 to 2010.”

-Sen. Elizabeth Warren, D-Mass., and Buttigieg have spent the past few days jostling over the transparency of one another’s campaigns.
-Buttigieg has called on Warren to release tax returns from her time in the private sector and Warren challenged Buttigieg to open his fundraisers and disclose his Mckinsey clients.
+Sen. Elizabeth Warren, D-Mass., and Buttigieg have spent the past few days jostling over the transparency of each other’s campaigns.
+Buttigieg has called on Warren to release tax returns from her time in the private sector and Warren challenged Buttigieg to open his fundraisers and disclose his McKinsey clients.

 Schmuhl says Buttigieg’s fundraiser will be open to the press starting Wednesday and a list of the people who fundraise on his behalf will be released within the week.
-As for the list of his Mckinsey clients, Buttigieg’s senior communication advisor Lis Smith tweeted that the campaign will “be releasing the list soon.”
+As for the list of his McKinsey clients, Buttigieg’s senior communications adviser Lis Smith tweeted that the campaign will “be releasing the list soon.”

 Bloomberg is spending big on Facebook ads too